HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 The criterion for assigning HL7 confidentiality codes is whether applicable policy deems the misuse of information as posing a greater or lesser risk of harm to or stigmatization of the data subject or an organization.
 The information may be about a sensitive health condition, but not necessarily, for example, it could be Business or Security policy sensitive.

-The following HL7 Confidentiality code criteria are intended to meet a healthcare-specific multi-level security model for access control by stipulating clearly distinguishable levels of protection, which can be specialized by realm:
+The following HL7 Confidentiality Code criteria are intended to meet a healthcare-specific multi-level security model for access control by stipulating clearly distinguishable levels of protection, which can be specialized by realm:

 -   _Normal_: The "normal" confidentiality code applies the "normative" level of protection to sensitive and non-sensitive information within the context of healthcare delivery in a general policy domain (e.g., HIPAA in US, GDPR in EU).
 -   _Restricted_: The "restricted" confidentiality code applies when a narrower policy domain preempts the "normative" level of protection in a wider policy domain (e.g., HIPAA in US, GDPR in EU) of sensitive information within the context of healthcare delivery.
 Examples include State behavioral health, reproductive health, minors' health, and HIV laws; Medicaid Confidentiality; Title 38 Section 7332; and 42 CFR Part 2.